Revival of the Hebrew language: Second Aliyah (1904–1914)

 As the Second Aliyah began, Hebrew usage began to break out of the family and school framework into the public venue.
 Motivated by an ideology of rejecting the Diaspora and its Yiddish culture, the members of the Second Aliyah established relatively closed-off social cells of young people with a common world view.
 In these social cells—mostly in the moshavot—Hebrew was used in all public assemblages.
 Though not spoken in all homes and private settings yet, Hebrew had secured its place as the exclusive language of assemblies, conferences, and discussions.
 Educated Second Aliyah members already were familiar with the literary Hebrew that had developed in Europe, and they identified with the notion that Hebrew could serve as an impetus for the national existence for the Jewish people in Israel.
 This group was joined by the aforementioned graduates of Hebrew schools, who had already begun to raise native-born speakers of Hebrew in their families.
 During this period, the World Zionist Congress also adopted Hebrew as its official language.

-Hebrew education continued to expand, as more and more Hebrew educational institutions came about.
+Hebrew education continued to expand as the number of schools which taught in Hebrew grew.
 The number of Hebrew kindergartens continued to grow.
 In 1905, Yehuda Leib and Fania Matman-Cohen, a couple of educators, began teaching the first high school classes in Hebrew in their apartment in Jaffa.
 Hebrew teachers recreated the Hebrew Language Committee, which began to determine uniform linguistic rules, as opposed to the disjointed ones that had arisen previously.
 The Council declared as its mission "to prepare the Hebrew language for use as a spoken language in all affairs of life," formulated rules of pronunciation and grammar, and offered new words for use in schools and by the general public.